sfroee/hdlf-perf/README.md

    - Set the `NUM_REQUESTS` environment variable in the job YAML
    - Use the debug job for a smaller batch of requests (10)

-2. **Running on a schedule**: Use the CronJob definition and adjust the schedule as needed (default is daily at midnight).
+2. **Running on a schedule**: Use the CronJob definition and adjust the schedule as needed (default is every 57 minutes).

 3. **Saving results with timestamps**: The script automatically adds timestamps to result filenames if they don't already have one.